Masked Representation Modeling for Domain-Adaptive Segmentation

 In this section, we focus on experimenting with two popular benchmarks: GTA $\rightarrow$ Cityscape and Synthia $\rightarrow$ Cityscape.
-First, we introduce the dataset along with the implementation details.
+First, we introduce the datasets along with the implementation details.
 Then, we compare our approach with state-of-the-art (SoTA) methods.
 Next, we explore the performance impact under various parameter settings through ablation studies.
 Finally, we present qualitative analysis to further illustrate the effectiveness of our method.